NguyenThichHocCode/GIF-Creator/README.md

 # README:
 - You need to download library imageio by using 'pip install imageio' in command prompt
 - All images must have the same size (width, height)
-- You can add whatever images you like by changing variables in filenames
+- You can add images you want to turn into a gif by changing variables in filenames